 Staying safe on Ohio roads this winter

-Winter presents a host of challenges and risks for Ohio drivers.
-Visibility can suffer due early nightfall, fogged windows and blowing snow.
+Winter presents a host of challenges and risks for any driver.
+Visibility can suffer due to early nightfall, fogged windows and blowing snow.
 Roads can be incredibly icy; cars can get stuck or may not start.

-With these and other hazards that come with winter driving, it is crucial for motorists to be prepared.
+With these and other hazards that come with winter driving, it’s crucial for motorists to be prepared.
 Below are some important winter preparedness tips.

-It is crucial for drivers to drive slowly and remain alert when the roads are bad.
-Put your phone down, but consider keeping it within reach should you need to call for help.
-You should also clear your car completely of snow before heading out, and make sure you let someone know where you are going if you are taking a longer trip.
+It’s crucial for drivers to drive slow and remain alert when the roads are bad.
+Put your phone away, but consider keeping it within reach should you need to call for help.
+You should also clear your car completely of snow before heading out, and make sure you let someone know where you’re going if you are taking a longer trip.

 What to have in your car

 According to the CDC, every driver should keep a winter emergency kit in their car.

 - Cell phone, portable charger, and extra batteries

 - Items to stay warm such as extra hats, coats, mittens, and blankets